Description:Recombinant SARS-CoV-2 Spike S1 Protein

 Cat #: LTP-V006

-Molecular Weight: Predicted MW of this product is ~78 kDa (16aa-685aa).
-However, it runs higher than 100 kDa on the reduce SDS-PAGE due to a post-translational modification when expressing in mammalian cells.
+Molecular Weight: The amino acid sequences of recombinant protein was derived from the Q14-A684 region of accession# YP_009724390.1.
+Predicted MW of this product is ~100 kDa, however, it runs higher than 130 kDa on the reduced SDS-PAGE due to a post-translational modification when expressing in mammalian cells.

 Applications: Antigens, Western, ELISA and other in vitro binding or in vivo functional assays, and protein-protein interaction studies; For research & development use only!